-We enter into contracts in the normal course of business with contract research organizations (CROs) and subcontractors to further develop our products.
-The contracts are cancelable, with varying provisions regarding termination.
-If we terminated a cancelable contract with a specific vendor, we would only be obligated for products or services that we received at the effective date of the termination and any applicable cancellation fees.
-At June 30, 2023, we are contractually obligated to pay up to \$2.4 million of future services under the agreements with the CROs.
-Our actual contractual obligations will also vary depending on the progress and results of the remaining clinical trials.
+We enter into contracts in the normal course of business with contract research organizations and subcontractors to further develop our products.
+The contracts are cancellable, with varying provisions regarding termination.
+If we terminated a cancellable contract with a specific vendor, we would only be obligated for products or services that we received as of the effective date of the termination and any applicable cancellation fees.
+As of September 30, 2023, we are contractually obligated to pay up to approximately \$1.8 million of future services under the agreements with the CROs, but our actual contractual obligations will vary depending on the progress and results of the clinical trials.